cadrianxyz/webwork-bot/README.md

   (which can be downloaded from https://tampermonkey.net/) in order to run and inject the script into the browser console on every reload.

-The author is and will not be responsible for the misuse of the script.
+Note: The author is and will not be responsible for the misuse of the script.